Characteristic Polynomial of a Differential Equation

 Given a linear differential equation with constant coefficients and a right hand side of zero, the roots of the characteristic polynomial correspond to solutions of the equation.

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Characteristic Polynomial of a Differential Equation.
-Justin Math: Calculus. https://justinmath.com/characteristic-polynomial-of-a-differential-equation/
+In Justin Math: Calculus. https://justinmath.com/characteristic-polynomial-of-a-differential-equation/

 In this chapter, we learn a technique for solving differential equations of the form